 Excellent country style pub accommodation with shared amenities.

-Wholesome country style meals for lunches and dinners are served in the Bushranger Bistro daily from 11:30am to 2:30pm and 5:30pm to 8:30pm.
+Wholesome country style meals for lunches and dinners are served in the Bushranger Bistro daily.

 The function room and beer garden combined with friendly, welcoming staff make this grand old pub a great place to visit and stay.